 If you choose to submit your title to this type of sale, Kobo customers will be able to purchase your title at a discount by using a publisher-supported promo code.
 You as the publisher are supporting this sale, and you will be paying for this discount – but you won’t pay for it up front.
-During the month following the promotion you will receive an invoice for your monthly sales as usual, and those titles that were purchased during the sale will have a reduced rate.
+During the month following the promotion you will receive an invoice for your monthly sales as usual, and those titles that were purchased through the sale will have a reduced rate.

 Please note that while the Promotions tool is in beta mode, the promotion code reduction will NOT be reflected live in your dashboard earnings.
 As noted above, you will see the cost of the promotion calculated in your monthly sales reports only.

 Please note if a VIP customer purchases your book with a promo code, your earnings will be calculated after the VIP discount of 10%.
 For example, if your list price is $10.00, your selling price will be $9.